graphql-rust/juniper/README.md

 `[Episode!]!`.
 The corresponding Rust type for e.g. `[Episode]` would be `Option<Vec<Option<Episode>>>`.

-Juniper follows a [code-first approach][schema_approach] to defining GraphQL Schemas.
+Juniper follows a [code-first approach][schema_approach] to defining GraphQL schemas.
 If you would like to use a [schema-first approach][schema_approach] instead, consider [juniper-from-schema][] for generating code from a schema file.

 ## Integrations